Overtime and Compensatory Time Policy UPPS No. 04.04.16

 05.02 State Compensatory Time

 An employee may request permission to use accrued state compensatory time at any time.
-The use of state comp time must be mutually agreeable between the employee and supervisor.
+The use of state compensatory time must be mutually agreeable between the employee and supervisor.

 Supervisors may deny a request if the employee’s absence would unduly disrupt department operations.

-However, if a non-exempt employee requests to use state comp time at least 90 calendar days before it will expire, the supervisor shall approve the employee’s request or provide the employee with an alternative date on which to use the comp time before it expires.
+However, if a classified employee requests to use state compensatory time at least 90 calendar days before it will expire, the supervisor shall approve the employee’s request or provide the employee with an alternative date on which to use the compensatory time before it expires.
 When the supervisor does not approve an employee’s 90-day advance request, the supervisor shall provide in writing the reasons for the denial as well as alternate dates when the employee can take compensatory time before it expires.
-Failure to accept an alternative date may result in loss of state comp time upon expiration.
+Failure to accept an alternative date may result in loss of state compensatory time upon expiration.

 Human Resources will notify employees and their department time administrator about any state compensatory time that is about to expire approximately 120 days in advance.